 Health Care Provider

-A doctor of medicine or osteopathy who is authorized to practice medicine or surgery by the state in which the doctor practices; podiatrists, dentists, clinical psychologists, optometrists and chiropractors (limited to treatment consisting of manual manipulation of the spine to correct a subluxation as demonstrated by x-ray to exist); nurse practitioners, nurse midwives and clinical social workers performing within the scope of their practice as allowed by state law; Christian Science practitioners; or any other health care provider from whom the university's group health plan will accept certification of a serious health condition to substantiate a claim for insurance benefits.
+A doctor of medicine or osteopathy who is authorized to practice medicine or surgery by the state in which the doctor practices; podiatrists, dentists, clinical psychologists, optometrists, and chiropractors (limited to treatment consisting of manual manipulation of the spine to correct a subluxation as demonstrated by x-ray to exist); nurse practitioners, nurse midwives and clinical social workers performing within the scope of their practice as allowed by state law; Christian Science practitioners; or any other health care provider from whom the university's group health plan will accept the certification of a serious health condition to substantiate a claim for insurance benefits.

 Serious Health Condition

 A serious health condition means an illness, injury, impairment, or physical or mental condition that involves one of the following:

 An overnight stay in a university, hospice, or residential medical care facility, including any period of incapacity or subsequent treatment in connection with or consequent to such inpatient care.

 Any period of incapacity of more than three (3) consecutive calendar days (including any subsequent treatment or period of incapacity relating to the same condition) that also involves: